-Shopify’s primary function is as an ecommerce website builder.
+Shopify’s primary function is as an ecommerce platform.
 Shopify is the gold standard for setting up shop online, and its SEO is built around that functionality.
 It has all the features you need for your online stores to perform well in search.

 Widely used and widely revered, Shopify has been used to build over 600,000 stores and counting.
 Ecommerce is a big deal, with annual sales already in the trillions.
 It pays to get your products online and in the mix.
 As Shopify themselves say, ‘global ecommerce isn’t a choice; it’s a necessity.’

 You need to think about SEO differently where ecommerce is concerned.
 Although the fundamentals are the same, getting a page to rank well is different to getting a product to rank well.
 Shopify structures its SEO around this fact, which makes it terrific for that purpose.

 As ever, we don’t expect you to take our word for it.
 We’ve tested its features for ourselves, measuring them against competitors like BigCommerce.
 Pros and cons are listed immediately below.
 Looking for a more thorough breakdown?
 We have that too.

 But first, check out this snapshot of what we think of Shopify.